Virginia Struggles With Testing: 'There's Not Nearly Enough Supply'

 RICHMOND, Va.
 (CN) – When asked about the coronavirus in the healthcare facility where he works, Tim Wellington remembers one story in particular; when one family came in member-by-member and each passed away in the course of a few weeks.

-“This disease is a family killer,” Wellington said.
+“This disease is a family killer,” Wellington, a pseudonym used because they feared reprisal, said.
 “One person will be symptomatic before the others.”

 “If they had had access to testing, who knows what could have happened,” he added.